GhostEntity12/ghostentity12.github.io/projects/elo-12a.md

 roles: Design, Art, Programming
 featureimage: /assets/images/projects/elo12a.jpg
 animatedimage: /assets/images/projects/elo12a.gif
+bannerimage: /assets/images/projects/elo12a.jpg
+mainvideo:
+downloadlinks:
 galleryimages:
   - /assets/images/projects/elo12a.jpg
   - /assets/images/projects/elo12a1.jpg
 ---

-ELO-12⍺ is a solo vertical slice developed over the course of 5 weeks in 2019.
+ELO-12⍺ is a vertical slice which was developed solo over the course of 5 weeks in 2019.

 ### About ELO-12⍺
 In ELO-12⍺ players control Kira Walters, a human living on the planet Kepler-422b, or Eleos, in the 29th century.
 While out exploring in her buggy, she comes across a abandoned structure and decides to explore it.
 The vertical slice explores the first part Kira's exploration in the titular ELO-12⍺.